 Full distance 160km.
 Various shorter ride options available.
 Lunch and Dinner included.

 Day Two – Te Anau to Invercargill.
 We head out today from the shores of Lake Te Anau to the shores of Lake Manapouri and then over the Blackmount Climb (famed and feared from Tour of Southland).
 The backdrop of towering peaks gives way to the farm lands and the small communities.
-As we hit the dramatic windswept coastline we head eastward to our stop for the night in Invercargill.
+As we hit the dramatic windswept coastline we head eastward to Riverton and then transfer to our stop for the night in Invercargill.

-Full distance 185km.
+Full distance 140km.
 Various shorter ride options along the way.
 Breakfast and Lunch included.

 Day Three – Invercargill to McLeans Falls.
-Heading out of Invercargill, the lush flat farmlands slowly give way to rolling terrain and winding roads as we make our way to the North-Eastern corner of the Southland District at Curio Bay for a lunch stop.
-After lunch we have a short back track and then continue into the Otago District and into the internationally renowned Catlins Forest Park.
+Heading out of Invercargill, the lush flat farmlands slowly give way to rolling terrain, winding roads and fantastic coastal views, as we make our way to the North-Eastern corner of the Southland District at Curio Bay for a lunch stop.
+After lunch we continue into the Otago District and the internationally renowned Catlins Forest Park.
 We head to McLean Falls for our evening accommodation.

 Full distance 116km.
 Various shorter ride options.
 Breakfast, Lunch and Dinner included.